indrekots/indrekots.github.io/_posts/articles/2019-12-21-running-spring-boot-apps-as-graalvm-native-images.md

 The `native-image` command is supplied with the location of the Spring Graal Feature and various configuration files.
 Be warned that native image generation takes considerably longer than a regular Maven build.
 Also, the process likes to use a lot of RAM.
-When finished, a native binary should be present in the `target` folder.
+When finished, navigate to the `target` folder and start the app.

 ```
 $ ./springmvc-tomcat